radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 #### Environment tier

-To set the **Environment Tier**, select either the Tier 1 or Tier 2 card.
+To set the **Environment Tier**, select the tier that suits your organization's needs for the environment.

 ![image description](images/env-tier-selected.png)